giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 # Requirements

-This section provides an illustrative example of how an application can benefit from the BSG service defined in this document.
+This section starts with an illustrative example of how an application can benefit from the BSG service defined in this document.
 From this example, we then provide a discussion on the requirements to integrate the BSG service into the ALTO standard.